cortex-js/compute-engine/src/docs/guide-expressions.md

 ## Literal Expressions

-A literal expression is one that has a fixed value that was provided directly when the expression was defined.
+A literal expression has a fixed value that was provided directly when the expression was defined.

 Numbers and strings are literals.
 Symbols and functions are not.
 They may have a value, but their value is calculated indirectly.